julieraptor/LIEE-VOLUME-UP-UTAU/README.md

 > One of LIEE's many stage outfits when performing in concerts.<p>
 > LIEE is a singer from the future where idols can use cybernetic augmentations and the help of artificial intelligence to keep making music beyond human limits.

-Do NOT claim any part of this voicebank as your own.
-Do NOT edit/pitch up/down any sound files and claim as your own.

 ### Voicebank Details

 This voicebank has a sharp, powerful tone.